-The Data Analytics and Computational Social Science (DACSS) certificate is a 3-course graduate certificate designed for working professionals, recent undergraduates, and current graduate students who want to build a solid foundation in conducting statistical analysis using R and develop their ability to confidently understand and apply a range of social science research methods.
+The Data Analytics and Computational Social Science (DACSS) program offers two types of graduate certificates designed for working professionals, recent undergraduates, and current graduate students who want to build a solid foundation in conducting statistical analysis using R and develop their ability to confidently understand and apply a range of social science research methods.

-Our online certificate allows students to explore the field of Data Analytics and Computational Social Science without committing to a complete master’s degree.
-Coursework will expose students to data management, research design, and quantitative analysis skills that serve as a foundation for advanded M.S.
-DACSS technical courses.
+Our online graduate certificates allow students to explore the field of Data Analytics and Computational Social Science without committing to a complete master’s degree.
+Coursework will expose students to data management, research design, and quantitative analysis skills that serve as a foundation for more advanced technical courses offered in the DACSS master’s program.